Roslagsbanan: Ownership and present use

 The railway, owned by the Stockholm County Council through the public transport company Storstockholms Lokaltrafik (SL), is not part of the nationally owned network.
-It is the only narrow gauge railway in Sweden still in use for commercial traffic.
+It is the only narrow-gauge railway in Sweden still in use for commercial traffic.

 Roslagsbanan is part of the Stockholm public transport system.
 It is operated under contract by Transdev Sverige AB from 15 April 2022.
 Transdev took over operations from Arriva Sverige who had operated the network since 7 January 2013.
 Arriva Sverige in turn took over took over from the previous contracted company Roslagståg AB, which was a joint venture by the Danish DSB and Tågkompaniet.

 Despite its age and non-standard gauge, it is one of the most used railways in Sweden.
 Since the late 1980s, the railway has constantly but slowly been upgraded to a modern standard with modernised rolling stock, higher platforms and straighter and double tracks allowing for increased speeds and more departures.

 There are 15 departures to and from Stockholms Östra during the morning and evening peak hours respectively.
 In 2019, the railway had a ridership of 53,400 boardings per day.

 Future

 Roslagsbanan is to be diverted to a new terminus at T-Centralen via a new tunnel from Universitetet station to Odenplan station, and then parallel to the Stockholm City Line.
 This will allow passengers to commute faster within the city, as T-Centralen is served by all lines of the Stockholm Metro, all lines of the Stockholm Commuter Rail, as well as Spårväg City and is connected to Stockholm Central Station.
 When the extension is completed, Stockholms östra will become obsolete and close down.
 The stretch of track from Universitetet to the old terminus will be dismantled to make way for 500 apartments.
 The line will gain much more importance, and a further 1,500 flats are planned to be built along the line in Täby and Vallentuna municipalities, aiming to ease the ongoing housing crisis in Stockholm.
-The project is estimated to cost 7 billion kronor and is expected to be completed by 2026.
+The project is estimated to cost 12 billion kronor.
+Construction of work tunnels is estimated to start in 2028, while the construction of the railway tunnels will start 2030.
+Service is currently estimated to start in 2038.

 A feasibility study into extending the Roslagsbanan to Arlanda Airport was completed in 2010, followed by a public consultation in 2012.